 Jenkins vs TeamCity Comparison Table

-The primary Comparison between Jenkins vs TeamCity are discussed below:
+The primary comparison is discussed below:

-|The basis of comparison Between Jenkins vs TeamCity||
+|The basis of comparison||

 |License||It was licensed under MIT license||It was licensed under a proprietary commercial license|

-|Development||It was developed by Oracle (then Sun) initially and was later open sourced||It was developed by JetBrains software company.|
+|Development||It was developed by Oracle (then Sun) initially and was later open-sourced.||It was developed by JetBrains software company.|

-|It supports CVS, Git, SubVersion, Mercurial, AccuRev, ClearCase, RTC||It supports CVS, Git, SubVersion, Mercurial, Perforce, IBM ClearCase, SourceGear Vault.|
+|It supports CVS, Git, SubVersion, Mercurial, AccuRev, ClearCase, RTC.||It supports CVS, Git, SubVersion, Mercurial, Perforce, IBM ClearCase, SourceGear Vault.|

-|OS||It supports Windows, UNIX like operating systems and Mac OS X||Concentrates completely on operating systems rather than a particular area|
+|OS||It supports Windows, UNIX like operating systems and Mac OS X.||Concentrates completely on operating systems rather than a particular area|

 |Open Source||It is free and Open Source||It is commercial and paid and has only a few features for free of cost.|